 If your link builder can’t give you these numbers directly for any reason (such as not having access to your clients’ Google Analytics accounts), they should be able to provide you with the direction and resources necessary to get them.

-If you want to ensure you’re getting adequate results, you need to take things further by calculating your total return on investment (ROI).
+If you want to ensure you’re getting adequate results, you need to take things further by calculating your total SEO return on investment (ROI).

 Just take the amount of money your client is paying you (or the portion you’ve allocated for link building) and subtract what you’re paying the link builder.